-“Experienced wedding DJ’s are prepared for anything a wedding day may throw at them,” said Jamie.
+“Experienced wedding DJ’s are prepared for anything a wedding day may throw at them,” said Stacy.
 “Wedding days often have unexpected elements thrown into the mix.
 True professional wedding DJs can anticipate and adjust for any situation, allowing your wedding day to go off without a hitch.”

 The last thing you want is for a DJ who doesn’t know what to do if something goes wrong.

 “This is especially important when planning a Florida wedding, as we know that the weather can be quite unpredictable,” said Jamie.
 “There is a chance your DJ may have to move their equipment from your outdoor wedding to your venue’s indoor rain plan.
 An experienced DJ will be able to do this without missing a beat.”